-WASHINGTON , D.C. -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available for Washington to supplement state and local recovery efforts in the area struck by severe storms, flooding, tidal surge, landslides and mudslides during the period of January 27 to February 4, 2006.
+WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available for Washington to supplement state and local recovery efforts in the area struck by a severe winter storm, landslides, and mudslides during the period of December 14-15, 2006.

-Acting FEMA Director R. David Paulison said federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storms, flooding, tidal surge, landslides and mudslides in Clallam, Grays Harbor, Island, Jefferson, Kitsap, Mason, Pacific, Pend Oreille, San Juan, Snohomish and Wahkiakum Counties.
+FEMA Director David Paulison said federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storm, landslides, and mudslides in Chelan, Clark, Clallam, Grant, Grays Harbor, Island, King, Klickitat, Lewis, Mason, Pacific, Pend Oreille, Pierce, San Juan, Skagit, Skamania, Snohomish, Thurston, and Wahkiakum Counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Paulison named Lee Champagne the Federal Coordinating Officer for federal recovery operations in the affected area.
-Champagne said addi tional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Paulison named Elizabeth Turner the Federal Coordinating Officer for federal recovery operations in the affected area.
+Turner said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 FEMA manages federal response and recovery efforts following any national incident, initiates mitigation activities and manages the National Flood Insurance Program.
 FEMA works closely with state and local emergency managers, law enforcement personnel, firefighters and other first responders.
 FEMA became part of the U.S. Department of Homeland Security on March 1, 2003.